 Lastly, please send emails to me directly, not through Brightspace, because I may not receive them as promptly.
-Please include your section number.
 As per MCC policy, all email should be sent and received using an official MCC email account, and not a personal (Gmail, Yahoo, Hotmail, etc.) account.
 MCC email should be checked at least daily.